Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Covenant Presbyterian Church, Room A101.

 Let’s play!
 Bring your own games.
 Learn a new game or find others to play your favorite game.
 Play same or new games each month.
-Cards like Quiddler, UNO, Pinochle, Hearts and others.
-Board games like Chess, Checkers, Scrabble, Dominoes, Backgammon and more.
+Cards like Quiddler, UNO, Five Crowns, Pinochle, Hearts and others.
+Board games like Parcheesi, Blokus, Scrabble, Chess, Checkers, Backgammon and more.
+The more, the merrier!

 Climate & Environment